Renters Rights LondonRenters Rights LondonRenters Rights London

 Does Camden Council have a Private Rented Sector (PRS) forum, where private renters can discuss ways to make private renting better?

 Camden Council is one of only two councils in the whole of London that funds a local private renters’ group, Camden Federation of Private Tenants (CFPT).
-If you rent your home from a private landlord in Camden, you’re entitled to join CFPT and your contribution will be very welcome.
+If you rent your home from a private landlord in Camden, you’re entitled to join CFPT and you will be very welcome.

 How your council helps private renters: enforcing the law